mfaani/mfaani/content/posts/devtools/Optimizing App Size/How can I inspect the size impact of symbols in an app binary/index.md

 description: "Learn how to use nm and more importantly count symbols"
 ---

 In the previous posts we talked about [Build Pipeline](http://localhost:1313/posts/devtools/optimizing-app-size/build-pipeline/), [Jargon](http://localhost:1313/posts/devtools/optimizing-app-size/jargon/), [Static Linker](http://localhost:1313/posts/devtools/optimizing-app-size/how-does-the-linker-help-reduce-app-size-part-1/) vs [Dynamic Linker](http://localhost:1313/posts/devtools/optimizing-app-size/how-does-the-linker-help-reduce-app-size-part-2/).
-In this post we'll use the knowledge gained about the app wrapper's folder structure and the placement of all the different binaries (frameworks and main app's executable) to know _where_ to look for and _how to use `nm` to inspect_ each binary.
+In this post we'll benefit from the knowledge gained about the app wrapper's folder structure and the placement of all the different binaries (frameworks and main app's executable) to know _where_ to look for.
+New in this post is learning _how to use the `nm` command to inspect and count the number of symbols of_ each binary.

 ## Symbols